SyedDanishAhmed/Physiotherapy-Exercise-Recognition/README.md

 ### Model Evaluation
 Since this is an exercise recognition problem, the True Positives are as important as the True Negatives.
 The strategy for evaluation is to use Leave-one-out cross validation and compute the Area Under the Curve as well as the Confusion Matrix.
 The reason behind using LOOCV is to make sure that the algorithm is being validated on multiple samples of data.
 If validation is done on only one sample, they we can not be sure whether the results will hold good on other samples.

-In LOOCV, we will use the data of 29 subjects for training and 1 subject for validation, and repaeat this process for all subjects one by one.
+In LOOCV, we will use the data of 29 subjects for training and 1 subject for validation, and repeat this process for all subjects one by one.

 Notes:
 •	The average values of Accuracy, F1 Score and AUC across the folds of LOOCV are being reported below